cbib/virhunter/README.md

 It was tested on Linux and macOS operating systems.
 For now, VirHunter is still not fully compatible with M1 chip MacBook.

-In order to run VirHunter your installation should include conda.
+In order to run VirHunter you need to have git and conda already installed.
-If you are installing it for the first time, we suggest you to use a lightweight [miniconda](https://docs.conda.io/en/latest/miniconda.html).
+If you are installing conda for the first time, we suggest you to use a lightweight [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Otherwise, you can use pip for the dependencies' installation.

 ## Installation

-The full installation process should take less than 15 minutes on a standard computer.
+To install VirHunter, you need to download it from github and then to install the dependancies.

-Then clone the repository from [github](https://github.com/cbib/virhunter)
+First, clone the repository from [github](https://github.com/cbib/virhunter)

 ```shell
 git clone https://github.com/cbib/virhunter.git